bazelbuild/buildtools/WARNINGS.md

 of a function (it may follow comment lines).
 Function docstrings are expected to be formatted in the following way:

-    """
-    One-line summary: must be followed and may be preceded by a blank line.
+    """One-line summary: must be followed and may be preceded by a blank line.

     Optional additional description like this.